BenConstable9/personal-blog/content/posts/querying-sql-server-with-natural-language-in-semantic-kernel.md

 ### 4. SQL Query Function

 To implement querying of the database, another function is added to the SQLPlugin to run the generated query against the database.
-The *aioodbc* library is used for asynchronous connections to the database.
+The *aioodbc* library is used for asynchronous connections to the database; running functions asynchronously if deployed in Azure Functions is **essential** for good throughput.

 ```python
 @kernel_function(